 A wide library of 3D assets is essential for artists.
 These assets can play a crucial role in our design process by allowing us to explore, propose, experiment, and evaluate with greater confidence.

-8. Cloud Rendering on-demand when you need it most
+8. Cloud Rendering on-demand and Cloud Collaboration

 Deadlines can be obscenely tight in architectural visualization.
 Sometimes, big projects need multiple high-resolution images and 4K films delivered as-soon-as-possible.